mschauer/NanoTimes.jl/README.md

 ----------
 ### timestamps, times&sdot;of&sdot;day, durations with nanoseconds
 #### algorithms preserve temporal relationships and local precision

 - Times are moments of time: your clock and calendar
 - Spans are measures in time: +(3 days), -(5 microseconds), +(1 week 2 days)

-- use Time24 should you need Base.Dates.Time
+- interoperates with Date and DateTime, which are exported
+- interoperates with Base.Dates.Time, exported as Time24
 ----

    &diamond; fully interoperable with DateTime, Date, Time24 types